chomupashchuk/delete-file-home-assistant/README.md

 ```

 ### Service: delete.files_in_folder
-`delete.files_in_folder` is used to delete a files within the folder, where files are older than specified period of time in seconds (default is 24 hours).
+`delete.files_in_folder` is used to delete files within the folder, where files shall be deleted if they are older than specified period of time in seconds (default is 24 hours).

 #### attributes:
 - `folder` is used to indicate folder path. it is a mandatory attribute.
-- `time` is used to indicate how old files must be to be deleted in seconds.
+- `time` is used to indicate how old files must be  in seconds in order to be deleted.
 Default is 24 hours (86400 seconds).
 It is an optional attribute.

 #### Example
 ```